Home Introduction Weddings Around The World Decades Faculty and Friends Conclusion and Appendix

 In Jewish ceremonies, the couple makes a commitment to each other based on trust and hope.
 The male seems to have spoken, and the female seems to have agreed, at the ceremony or before.
 Stepping on glass represents the sealing of vows, and that moment is often the most memorable moment in the ceremony.

-One friend asked this spring if I was going to write about music.
-As for music at weddings, an excellent list is provided of some classical pieces by Arisian as follows:
+One friend recently asked if I was planning to write about music.
+As for music at weddings, an excellent list is provided of some classical pieces as follows:

 Bach: Brandenburg Concertos #2 and 3;